No-deal Brexit equals food, fuel and drug shortages, says leaked report | DW | 18.08.2019

 accelerate Brexit planning."

-Johnson, meanwhile, is due in several European capitals this week on his first overseas trip as prime minister to seek a new deal Brexit deal and avoid a disorderly departure.
+Johnson, meanwhile, is due in several European capitals this week on his first overseas trip as prime minister to seek a new deal Brexit deal and avoid a no-deal departure.

 European leaders have repeatedly rejected reopening an accord agreed by May last year but then rejected by British lawmakers on three occasions.